 Friends and foes alike no longer know where the United States stands.
 As Washington overpromises and underdelivers, regional powers are seeking solutions on their own – both through violence and diplomacy.

-The latest edition of Crisis Group's monthly conflict tracker highlights dangers of escalating conflict in Cameroon, Kashmir, Lebanon, and Yemen.
-But there are also resolution opportunities in Afghanistan.
+The latest edition of Crisis Group's monthly conflict tracker highlights dangers of escalating conflict in Burkina Faso, Guinea-Bissau and Iraq, and a resolution opportunity in Bolivia.

 Sri Lanka’s powerful Rajapaksa family appears to be making a political comeback, and presidential front runner Gotabaya Rajapaksa has a troubled, violent history with Tamils and Muslims.
 These groups and others worry Gotobaya’s election will leave them more vulnerable, and threatens fragile democratic progress after decades of war.

 China and the West are increasingly at loggerheads in Turtle Bay.
 So are European capitals and Washington.
 The handling of African crises is contentious as well.
 Amid these frictions, it is the job of UN diplomats to keep channels for quiet communication up and running.

 Eighteen months after Washington quit the 2015 Iran nuclear agreement, Tehran is proceeding with staggered steps away from its own compliance.
 The deal is unravelling against the backdrop of high regional tensions.
 A de-escalation along the lines developed by France provides an off-ramp.